The cell representations are listed below.

 Interpretation of the above data (refer to the decision tree to assist with interpretation of the case):

-- There is a good mix of kappa and lambda; neither one is predominant.
+- There is a normal ratio of kappa to lambda

 - The B cells do not express CD5 (a B cell that expresses CD5 is abnormal because CD5 is normally a T cell marker)